lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 In the figure below, the g-band flux is limited to > 100 (via the constraint entered in the header of the column "g_calibFlux").
 This imposes a sharp cutoff in the y-axis values at 26.4 mag.
 The windows which are displayed can be adjusted by using the "hamburger" menu at upper left.
+Slicking on that icon will drop dpwn a "Results Layout" sub-menu, which in turn allows selecting the desired display.

+Note that the displayed data in the table and the plotted dayta points are linked.
-Click on any row in the table on the left, and notice how the corresponding plot point for the selected row in the table is differently colored, and that hovering the mouse over the plotted data will show the x- and y-values in a pop-up window.
+Clicking on any row in the table on the left will result in the corresponding plot point for the selected row in the table will be differently colored.
+Also, hovering the mouse over the plotted data will show the x- and y-values in a pop-up window.

 .. figure:: /_static/portal_intro_DP02f.png
     :name: portal_results_final_DP02